Want access to our VIP Vault?

 • This is the word Mommy right here.
 What is this word?

 • Look at these two words.
 Which word do you think is a short word—this word?
-(Points to my.)
+(Point to my.)
 Or this word?
-(Points to teacher).
+(Point to teacher).

 • This page has four words on it, I will smile anyway!
 Let’s count the words while I point.

-Remember, light and easy is the way.
-Keep the shared book reading experience fun by centering the story.
+Remember, light and easy is the way to teach all these concepts.
+Keep the shared book reading experience fun by continuing to center the story and enjoy the illustrations.
 Reference print lightly but regularly, with just a few comments, questions, or directions in each book you share with your little one.